 Here are several Mac backup software options to choose from.

-For more backup apps, check out this review article.
+For a few more backup apps and a detailed description of the tools mentioned above, check out this review article.

 So, there we have it.
 Now you know about the most common ways to back up your MacBook and how they work.
 Remember that regular backups are key to easy data recovery should you need it.